apache/cordova-docs/www/docs/en/2.6.0/cordova/connection/connection.type.md

 API Change
 ----------
-Before Cordova 2.3.0, the <a href="connection.html">Connection</a> object existed at: `navigator.network.connection`.
+Before Cordova 2.3.0, the Connection object existed at: `navigator.network.connection`.

 To match the spec, this was changed to `navigator.connection` in 2.3.0.